Category: Hard Rock

 Led Zeppelin: A Vinyl Buyer’s Guide

 The “Do What Thou Wilt” inscription on Led Zep III Want to know why some Led Zeppelin vinyl LPs sounded better than most other rock LPs?
-Read on… It is received wisdom that the earliest Led Zep UK pressings –… Read More ›
+Read on… It is received wisdom that the earliest Led Zep UK pressings – with a plum and red label, rather than the later green and yellow label –…

 A Look At Led Zeppelin’s Covers